ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

   :emphasize-lines: 4, 6
   :dedent: 4

-The StringLength attribute won't prevent a user from entering white space for a name.
-You can use the RegularExpression attribute to apply restrictions to the input.
+The ``StringLength`` attribute won't prevent a user from entering white space for a name.
+You can use the ``RegularExpression`` attribute to apply restrictions to the input.
 For example the following code requires the first character to be upper case and the remaining characters to be alphabetical:

 .. code-block:: c#

   [RegularExpression(@"^[A-Z]+[a-zA-Z''-'\s]*$")]

-The MaxLength attribute provides similar functionality to the StringLength attribute but doesn't provide client side validation.
+The ``MaxLength`` attribute provides functionality similar to the ``StringLength`` attribute but doesn't provide client side validation.

-Run the application and click the Students tab.
-You get the following error:

-    There are pending model changes for SchoolContext In Visual Studio, use the Package Manager Console to scaffold a new migration for these changes and apply them to the database ...

-The database model  has changed in a way that requires a change in the database schema.
-You'll use migrations to update the schema without losing any data that you added to the database by using the application UI.
+The database model has now changed in a way that requires a change in the database schema.
+You'll use migrations to update the schema without losing any data that you may have added to the database by using the application UI.

-In the Package Manager Console (PMC), enter the following commands:
+In the command window, enter the following commands:

 .. code-block:: text

-  add-migration MaxLengthOnNames
-  update-database

-(If you've closed and reopened Visual Studio since the last time you ran PMC commands, you'll have to rerun the ``use-dbcontext SchoolContext`` command first, or include ``-context SchoolContext`` with each command.)
+  dotnet ef migrations add MaxLengthOnNames -c SchoolContext dotnet ef database update -c SchoolContext

-The add-migration command creates a file named `<timeStamp>_MaxLengthOnNames.cs`.
-This file contains code in the Up method that will update the database to match the current data model.
-The update-database command ran that code.
+The ``migrations add`` command creates a file named `<timeStamp>_MaxLengthOnNames.cs`.
+This file contains code in the ``Up`` method that will update the database to match the current data model.
+The ``database update`` command ran that code.

-The timestamp prepended to the migrations file name is used by Entity Framework to order the migrations.
+The timestamp prefixed to the migrations file name is used by Entity Framework to order the migrations.
 You can create multiple migrations before running the update-database command, and then all of the migrations are applied in the order in which they were created.

 Run the Create page, and enter either name longer than 50 characters.
 When you click Create, client side validation shows an error message.

 .. image:: complex-data-model/_static/string-length-errors.png
    :alt: Students index page showing string length errors

-The Column Attribute
+The Column attribute
 ^^^^^^^^^^^^^^^^^^^^

 You can also use attributes to control how your classes and properties are mapped to the database.
-Suppose you had used the name FirstMidName for the first-name field because the field might also contain a middle name.
-But you want the database column to be named FirstName, because users who will be writing ad-hoc queries against the database are accustomed to that name.
-To make this mapping, you can use the Column attribute.
+Suppose you had used the name ``FirstMidName`` for the first-name field because the field might also contain a middle name.
+But you want the database column to be named ``FirstName``, because users who will be writing ad-hoc queries against the database are accustomed to that name.
+To make this mapping, you can use the ``Column`` attribute.

-The Column attribute specifies that when the database is created, the column of the Student table that maps to the FirstMidName property will be named FirstName.
-In other words, when your code refers to Student.FirstMidName, the data will come from or be updated in the FirstName column of the Student table.
+The ``Column`` attribute specifies that when the database is created, the column of the ``Student`` table that maps to the ``FirstMidName`` property will be named ``FirstName``.
+In other words, when your code refers to ``Student.FirstMidName``, the data will come from or be updated in the ``FirstName`` column of the ``Student`` table.
 If you don't specify column names, they are given the same name as the property name.

-In the Student.cs file, add a using statement for System.ComponentModel.DataAnnotations.Schema and add the column name attribute to the FirstMidName property, as shown in the following highlighted code:
+In the *Student.cs* file, add a ``using`` statement for ``System.ComponentModel.DataAnnotations.Schema`` and add the column name attribute to the ``FirstMidName`` property, as shown in the following highlighted code:

 .. literalinclude::  intro/samples/cu/Models/Student.cs
   :language: c#